Sunday, 29 October 2017

 Grandma's big fall

 I haven’t blogged for a while and I don’t even know why.
 In the past I have had a few breaks from blogging due to stress (usually at work), but that is certainly not the case just now.
 In fact I am very happy with my two days a week of supply teaching.
+When I decided not to go back to school in August, Jackie recruited me to improve the Literacy curriculum in her school.
 It’s fun and interesting and the other teachers are very pleasant.
 Life has been busy, but then it always is, so that’s not the reason.
 I think that I have simply fallen out of the habit of blogging, and it remains to be seen whether I can get back into it!

 So many things happen that I think, “Oh I must blog about this!”
 So to catch up I shall write a blog or three about what’s been happening recently.